rob-blackbourn/example-graphene-subscription/README.md

 ## Usage

-1. Create and activate a virtual environment for Python 3.7 or later.
+1. Create a virtual environment for Python 3.7 or later.
+2. Activate the virtual environment,
-2. Install the packages
+3. Install the packages,
-3. Run the example `subscribe.py`
+4. Run the example `subscribe.py`.

 ```bash
 $ python3.7 -m venv .venv